timkurvers/valheim-macos/README.md

    > macOS Steam client does not have access to Valheim, this is done via [DepotDownloader].

 4. Once the build script finishes, verify the presence of `Valheim.app` in the `build` folder.
+5. If you are in dire need of disk space: the contents of the `vendor` folder can be safely deleted at this point.
+   Those files are there to make future rebuilds faster, but are not necessary for the app to function once built.

 ## Running